hellenike/textbook/quarry-for-later-packets/sight/index.md

 > Do *not* write out an English translation as you work through a passage.
 If you do, you cannot help but focus on the version in the familiar language, rather than on recognizing the structure of the Greek passage.

-In Greek, these larger structures can be grouped into *verbal units*: the most important of these are clauses, participial expressions, and indirect statement.
+In Greek, these larger structures can be grouped into *verbal expressions*: the most important of these are clauses, participial expressions, and indirect statement.

-## A hierarchy of verbal units
+## A hierarchy of verbal expressions

-Remember that the only verbal units that can appear alone are *main clauses*:  that is,  a clause with a finite verb, normally introduced or continued from previous clauses by a conjunction or connecting particle.  *Subordinate clauses* depend on a main clause (explicitly or implicitly): they also have a finite verb, but are introduced by a subordinating conjunction.
+Remember that the only verbal expressions that can appear alone are *main clauses*:  that is,  a clause with a finite verb, normally introduced or continued from previous clauses by a conjunction or connecting particle.  *Subordinate clauses* depend on a main clause (explicitly or implicitly): they also have a finite verb, but are introduced by a subordinating conjunction.
 Participial expressions are attached to (and agree in gender, case and number with) a noun in a clause.
-Indirect statment is introduced by some other verbal unit (most often a finite verb in a clause), and is constructed with either an infinitive (after a verb expressing *speaking* or *thinking*), or a participle (after a verb expressing *perceiving*), with the subject of the indirect statement in the accusative case.
+Indirect statment is introduced by some other verbal expression (most often a finite verb in a clause), and is constructed with either an infinitive (after a verb expressing *speaking* or *thinking*), or a participle (after a verb expressing *perceiving*), with the subject of the indirect statement in the accusative case.

-Every Greek sentence, in other words, contains a *hierarchy* of verbal units, with a main clause at its root, and zero or more dependent verbal units (which, in turn, may have their own dependent verbal expressions).
-To make sense of a sentence you are looking at for the first time, begin by identifying its hierarchy of verbal units.
-(This is why our reading practice regularly formats new passages indented to show their hierarchy of verbal units.)
+Every Greek sentence, in other words, contains a *hierarchy* of verbal expressions, with a main clause at its root, and zero or more dependent verbal expressions (which, in turn, may have their own dependent verbal expressions).
+To make sense of a sentence you are looking at for the first time, begin by identifying its hierarchy of verbal expressions.
+(This is why our reading practice regularly formats new passages indented to show their hierarchy of verbal expressions.)

 ### Main clauses